kr1surb4n/copypaster/README.rst

 5. app/styles.py needs complete redesing.
 6. implement tests for app components
 7. extract app as stand alone project
+8. edit does not work
+9. events and stuff need some fixing and organizing

 Credits
 -------